Table of Contents

 Some candidates also prefer to talk about hobbies or interesting projects that they might have done which is not otherwise mentioned in their resume.
-A cover letter might work like a charm if you know how to sell yourself perfectly especially for a job role where you might be a misfit.
+A covering letter might work like a charm if you know how to sell yourself perfectly especially for a job role where you might be a misfit.

 For example, a seasoned professional used the cover letter to put forward her justification for a job that was meant for entry-level.
-She mentioned how she is preferring to choose comfort and easy commute over low salary given that she is a new mom.
+She mentioned how she is preferring to choose comfort and easy commute over high salary given that she is a new mom.

 Whether it is your dream job, flexibility, unique challenges that the job offer, or if you think you are a good culture fit for the organization, don’t shy away from talking about it in your cover letter.

 A covering letter also lets you talk about your career aspirations, explain career gaps, reasons for changing jobs, or highlight career achievements and project career growth.